NyuB/expekt-test/README.md

 ### Kotlin

 The recommended usage for Kotlin is to define an ExpectTests shared configuration and write your test with the `expectTest { }` scope function.
-See [the kotlin tests](src/test/kotlin/nyub/expekt/KotlinUsageTest.kt) for examples.
+See [the kotlin tests](src/test/kotlin/nyub/expekt/KotlinUsageTest.kt) for setup examples.

 The JUnit 5 extension is also usable from the Kotlin side, even if it brings fewer improvements than for [Java users](#java).

+More examples are available in [the demo folder](src/test/kotlin/nyub/expekt/demos)

 ### Java